Research Decoded/Stephen Cook (1971)

 In 1971, Stephen Cook published 'The Complexity of Theorem-Proving Procedures,' a paper that provided the mathematical foundation for understanding which problems computers can solve efficiently and which they cannot.
 Cook moved the study of computation from a general inquiry into what is 'computable' to a specific analysis of the time resources required for that computation.
 He introduced a class of problems that are recognizable in polynomial time by a non-deterministic machine, a concept that would eventually define the boundaries of modern theoretical computer science.

-Stephen Cook identified a specific class of languages that can be accepted by a non-deterministic Turing machine within a number of steps bounded by a polynomial function of the input length.
-This finding shifted the focus of complexity theory from the difficulty of finding a solution to the ease of verifying one.
-In this framework, a problem belongs to this class if a proposed certificate of the solution can be checked for correctness in polynomial time by a deterministic machine.
+Stephen Cook identified a specific class of languages that can be accepted by a nondeterministic Turing machine within a number of steps bounded by a polynomial function of the input length.
+This class, now known as NP, shifted the focus of complexity theory from the difficulty of finding a solution to the ease of verifying one.
+In this framework, a problem belongs to NP if a proposed certificate of the solution can be checked for correctness in polynomial time by a deterministic machine.
 This observation revealed that the gap between searching for an answer and confirming its validity is the fundamental axis upon which computational difficulty is measured.
+It proved that "verification" is a mathematically simpler operation than "discovery," an insight that remains the central tension of the P vs NP problem.

 To compare the relative hardness of different problems, Cook introduced the concept of polynomial-time subrecursive reducibility.
-He argued that if a problem A can be solved by a polynomial-time algorithm that has access to an 'oracle' for problem B, then A is no harder than B. This technical mechanism allowed for the hierarchical ordering of computational tasks based on their intrinsic complexity rather than their specific domain.
-It suggested that many seemingly unrelated problems in logic, algebra, and topology might share a common underlying structure of difficulty.
-The search for a polynomial-time algorithm for SAT—and by extension, all problems in its class—remains the most significant open problem in the field.
+He argued that if a problem A can be solved by a polynomial-time algorithm that has access to an "oracle" for problem B, then A is no harder than B. This technical mechanism allowed for the hierarchical ordering of computational tasks based on their intrinsic complexity rather than their specific domain.
+It established the concept of "NP-hardness," where a problem is at least as difficult as any other problem in the NP class.
+This finding effectively digitalized the study of logic and algebra, proving that many seemingly unrelated problems across mathematics share a common underlying structure of difficulty.

 Dive Deeper